 If your complaint has gone through our full internal complaints procedure and you are not satisfied with the response or you believe that we have failed to comply with our internal complaints procedure you may be able to refer your complaint for consideration under The Property Ombudsman Scheme (TPOs).
+The maximum award available to TPO through their redress scheme is £25k.
 You can obtain further information by visiting www.tpos.co.uk or email admin@tpos.co.uk